 - Nuts – Walnuts, cashews, almonds and pistachios are all nuts that are a good source of resveratrol.

-So now that you know which nutrients is going to help you increase your resveratrol level, how about blending them all together?
-So without further ado, this is how you do.
+So now that you know which nutrients are going to help you increase your resveratrol level, how about blending them all together?
+So without further ado, this is how you do it.

-This smoothie is exactly what the name implied.
+This smoothie is packed with all your favorite resveratrol foods.
 It is the quickest way to massively boost your levels of resveratrol in a healthy way.
-Although you might think it is easier to eat a dark chocolate and blueberry cookie.
-Or drink a bottle of red wine to boost your levels but this could be harming your hair in other ways.
-So let’s stick with the smoothie to be on the sure side.
+Although you might think it is easier to eat a dark chocolate and blueberry cookie, or drink a bottle of red wine to boost your levels, this could be harming your hair in other ways.
+Let’s stick with the smoothie to be on the safe side.
 So this is what you need for your smoothie:

 - One scoop of hemp protein